Best prediction under a nested error model with log transformation: Bootstrap estimation of the uncertainty

-Corrections of the naive bootstrap estimator (\ref{bootmse}) have been proposed in the literature to achieve a $o(D^{-1})$ bias in the case of linear parameters, see e.g. Butar and Lahiri (2003) and Pfeffermann and Tiller (2005) for bootstrap bias corrections, and Hall and Maiti (2006) for a double bootstrap procedure.
+For bias corrections of the naive bootstrap estimator (\ref{bootmse}) to achieve a $o(D^{-1})$ bias in the case of linear parameters, see e.g. Butar and Lahiri (2003) and Pfeffermann and Tiller (2005).
+For a bias correction based on double bootstrap, see Hall and Maiti (2006a).
 These corrections can be directly extended to estimate our specific non-linear parameters $w_{di}$ or $\tau_d$.
-Nevertheless, in our case these bias corrections are tedious to implement and also they might yield negative MSE estimates.
-The naive bootstrap MSE estimator (\ref{bootmse}) has proved to work well in practical applications.
+These bias corrections might yield negative MSE estimates.
+Hall and Maiti (2006b) proposed a positive bias-corrected MSE estimate through double bootstrap, but the second-order unbiasedness property is lost.
+Thus, ensuring positive MSE estimate and second-order unbiased is still a challenge.